 2) You are required to fill out our on-line Chinese language evaluation questionnaire.
 The questionnaire opens a week before Registration Period I for Summer Quarter and remains open for approximately two weeks.
 It is important that you fill out the questionnaire as soon as possible during its two-week open period, since the classes fill up very quickly.
-You will need to be a registered Summer Quarter student in order to do this: Chinese Proficiency & Placement.
+You will need to be a registered Summer Quarter student in order to do this: Chinese Proficiency & Placement for available dates.

 3) Once you have an add code, you may register for the appropriate Chinese language course using the online registration system as specified by the Summer Quarter.
 Please register as soon as possible after receiving your add code.